Cortes Department Honduras Travel Guide

 Garifuna communities near Tela, like Triunfo de la Cruz, permit experiencing Afro-Caribbean culture, music, and food.

-Pilgrimage sites are not a main draw for tourist pilgrimage, but local churches and festivals hold religious significance for communities all over the region.
+Pilgrimage sites are not a main draw for tourist pilgrimage, yet local churches and festivals hold religious significance for communities throughout the region.

 Sites for community religious significance and historic buildings.